eduardosaveiga/laravel-uikit-3-forms/README.md

 ### Id prefix

-All ids will prepend by this prefix like: prefix-myclass
+All ids will prepend by this prefix like: prefix-myid

 | Param   | Type   | Default | Description |
 | ------- | ------ | ------- | ----------- |